 - Is there a charge for this service?

-Pursuant to the City of Coronado's Fee Schedule, the following charges will be charged: $0.05 for each page.
+Pursuant to the City of Coronado's Fee Schedule, the physical copies of Public Records Requests will be charged $0.05 for each page.
 Payment must be made prior to production of copies.

 - Are there records that may not be disclosed?

-The City may refuse to disclose certain categories of records which are confidential and generally not subject to disclosure under the Public Records Act (Government Code Section 6254-6255).
+The City may refuse to disclose certain categories of records which are confidential and generally not subject to disclosure under the Public Records Act.
 These include, but are not limited to: